freemocap/documentation/docs/how_to_guides/how_to_process_previously_recorded_videos.md

 ![Import Synch'd Videos Button](https://user-images.githubusercontent.com/15314521/201449317-e91de387-7bb2-45a2-9313-d267b2b84b4f.png)

 ### 2.1 - Create `session_id`
-!!! info inline end
+!!! take-note inline end "The terminal is your friend!"

-    Throughout each step of this process, watch terminal for valuable feedback about the processing steps and progress bars.
+    Throughout each step of this process, watch the terminal (the one you launched the GUI from) for valuable feedback about the processing steps and progress bars.

 This `session_id` is created based on the date and time that you began this session (format: `session_YYYY-MM-DD_HH_MM_SS`) will be the name of the folder that will house the data from this session.
 It will be located in your user directory in a folder called `freemocap_data/[session_id]`